mkazhdan/VariationalPolyShapeFunctions/README.md

 </summary>
 To run this executable you must specify the input and output polygonal meshes as well as the gradient interpolation weight and the gradient dampening/amplification scale.
 For example, to smooth the Bunny model using a direct solver, execute:
 <blockquote><code>% Bin/*/GradientDomainProcessing --in ../VPSF.Data/bunny.ply --gScale 0 --out bunny.smooth.ply</code></blockquote>
+For more aggressive smoothing, you can increase the gradient interpolation weight:
+<blockquote><code>% Bin/*/GradientDomainProcessing --in ../VPSF.Data/bunny.ply --gScale 0 --out bunny.smooth.ply --gWeight 1e-3</code></blockquote>
 To sharpen the Armadillo Man model using a hierarchical solver, execute:
 <blockquote><code>% Bin/*/GradientDomainProcessing --in ../VPSF.Data/armadillo.ply --gScale 2 --out armadillo.sharp.ply --mg</code></blockquote>
 </details>